Ssz990220/GC_DualRobot/Experiments/README.md

 ```

 ## Reproduction
 The `AXBYCZ.jl` is the main script to run the experiment.
 The `pre_process.jl` is a helper functions to process the data.
-The `validation_set_processing.m` is a script to process the data for the measuremnt experiment.
+The `validation_set_processing.m` is a script to process the data for the measurement experiment.

-To reproduce the cross validation result, you need to
+To reproduce the cross-validation result, you need to
 1. Open a Pluto server
 2. Open `AXBYCZ.jl` in Pluto
 3. activate the deactivated cell
 ![Image](../Assets/ActivateCell.png "Activate Cell")

 This may take a while to run.
-The result will be ploted in the following cell.
+The result will be plotted in the following cell.

 To reproduce the measurement experiment result, you need to
 1. Wait for `AXBYCZ.jl` to finish running